 On 16 March 2020, the PM made an announcement advising people to stop non-essential contact with others and to stop all unnecessary travel.
 Following this announcement, the Police and Crime Commissioner, in consultation with the COVID Gold Group, made the decision to cease visits to Police Custody.

 Derbyshire already had in place a system of Custody Record Reviewing and it was agreed that the number of records reviewed be increased, ensuring effective oversight during the cessation of visiting.
-Currently staff within the OPCC are conducting the record reviews, but innovative ways of being able to securely share Custody Records with our ICVs is being explored and it is hoped that our volunteers will resume this duty in the near future.
+Currently, staff within the OPCC are conducting the record reviews, but innovative ways of being able to securely share Custody Records with our ICVs are being explored and it is hoped that our volunteers will resume this duty in the near future.

-The ceasing of physical visits to custody encouraged the OPCC to consider alternative methods of visiting Police Custody and new (but temporary) system of Video Visiting has been introduced in Derbyshire.
+The ceasing of physical visits to custody encouraged the OPCC to consider alternative methods of visiting Police Custody and a new (but temporary) system of Video Visiting has been introduced in Derbyshire.
 Video Visiting the Custody Suites is the system currently in place, however, this is constantly reviewed and it is hoped that physical visiting will re-commence when the threat of the virus has lessened.

 If you are applying for the role of Custody Volunteer, please note that the scheme may be operating differently to that laid out in the job description.
 Be assured though that the way we operate and steer our scheme through the pandemic is constantly reviewed and as soon as ‘normal’ service can be resumed we will do so.